team-alya/alya-backend/README.md

-Backend written in python for Älyä hanke.
+Backend for Älyä hanke project
 # Start
 While in the root folder arvolaskuri, type "python manage.py runserver" to your command line to start the development server at http://127.0.0.1:8000/